padrinobook/padrinobook/01-introduction.md

 ![Figure 1-3.
 Hello world in your browser](images/01/hello_world.jpg)

 You can now say you have built your first Padrino application in less than five minutes.

-### Installing Git and configure it

-We want to get the least possible thing to be working.
-Follow the [installation section](http://progit.org/book/ch1-4.html "installation section") of the **Pro git** book to install git on your local machine.
-After that you need to setup your user name and email address (so that other can see who blames the last lines of code):

-    $ git config --global user.name "wikimatze"
-    $ git config --global user.email "matthias.guenther@wikimatze.de"

-It is possible to define [git aliases](http://gitready.com/intermediate/2009/02/06/helpful-command-aliases.html "git aliases") for comment commands so that you have to hack less chars.
-But this is the first time you are using git, repeating commands is the best way to learn, and everyone has a different opinion what aliases should be used, I will not create further configurations.

 ### Initialize a Git repository